SVGDreamer: Text Guided SVG Generation with Diffusion Model: Introduction

+Recently, there has been growing interest in automatic vector graphics generation.
+Most existing approaches build upon the differentiable rasterizer DiffVG~\cite{diffvg_Li_2020} and optimize vector primitives under external supervision~\cite{clipdraw_frans_2022,Styleclipdraw_schaldenbr_2022,clipclop_mirowski_2022,Clipasso_vinker_2022,CLIPascene_vinker_2023,CLIPFont_Song_2022,vectorfusion_jain_2023,diffsketcher_xing_2023}.
+Early methods typically rely on CLIP-based supervision, where the CLIP model~\cite{CLIP_radford_2021} guides the optimization of vector parameters through text--image alignment~\cite{clipdraw_frans_2022,Styleclipdraw_schaldenbr_2022,clipclop_mirowski_2022,CLIPFont_Song_2022,Clipasso_vinker_2022,CLIPascene_vinker_2023}.
+More recently, the remarkable progress of text-to-image (T2I) diffusion models~\cite{GLIDE_2022_nichol,ldm_Rombach_2022,DALLE2_2022_ramesh,imagen_2022_saharia,deepfloydif_stability_2023} has inspired text-to-vector generation.
+Representative methods such as VectorFusion~\cite{vectorfusion_jain_2023} and DiffSketcher~\cite{diffsketcher_xing_2023} exploit pretrained T2I models as powerful priors, either by using generated raster images as optimization targets or by distilling diffusion priors into vector graphics generation.
+In general, T2I-based methods produce higher-quality results than earlier CLIP-based approaches.

+Despite this progress, existing T2I-based text-to-SVG methods still suffer from two major limitations.
+First, they provide limited editability.
+In conventional vector design workflows, visual elements are usually created and manipulated individually.
+By contrast, current optimization-based methods synthesize all primitives jointly without explicitly disentangling foreground objects from the background, which often entangles semantic components and makes object-level editing difficult.
+Second, the visual quality and diversity of the generated SVGs remain unsatisfactory.
+Existing methods commonly extend Score Distillation Sampling (SDS)~\cite{dreamfusion_poole_2023} to vector graphics generation~\cite{vectorfusion_jain_2023,diffsketcher_xing_2023}.
+However, SDS is known to suffer from over-smoothed geometry, over-saturated colors, limited diversity, and slow convergence.
+Moreover, as a mode-seeking optimization objective, SDS tends to optimize vector parameters toward an averaged solution, which can suppress fine-grained details and even miss objects specified in the text prompt.

-To address the aforementioned issues, we present a new model called SVGDreamer for text-guided vector graphics generation.
-Our primary objective is to produce vector graphics of superior quality that offer enhanced editability, visual appeal, and diversity.
-To ensure editability, we propose a semantic-driven image vectorization (SIVE) process.
-This approach incorporates an innovative attention-based primitive control strategy, which facilitates the decomposition of the synthesis process into foreground objects and background.
-To initialize the control points for each foreground object and background, we leverage cross-attention maps queried by text tokens.
-Furthermore, we introduce an attention-mask loss function, which optimizes the graphic elements hierarchically.
-The proposed SIVE process ensures the separation and editability of the individual elements, promoting effective control and manipulation of the resulting vector graphics.
+To address these issues, we propose \textbf{SVGDreamer}, a new framework for text-guided vector graphics generation that improves editability, visual quality, and diversity.
+To enhance editability, we introduce a \textbf{S}emantic-driven \textbf{I}mage \textbf{VE}ctorization (SIVE) process, which decomposes synthesis into foreground objects and background elements.
+Specifically, SIVE employs an attention-based primitive control strategy to assign vector primitives to different semantic components, and uses cross-attention maps queried by text tokens to initialize control points for individual objects and background regions.
+We further design an attention-mask loss to optimize graphic elements hierarchically, enabling better separation, controllability, and object-level editing of the generated SVGs.